 Using Social Media to Avoid an Event Crisis

-I have never doubted that Jimmy Buffett is a smart man, in fact, he is probably one of the smartest people on the planet.
+I have never doubted that Jimmy Buffett is intelligent; he is probably one of the smartest people on the planet.
 Just look at what he used to build an empire… nothing more than the 5 O Clock dream.

-He also has some smart people working for him, just look below at this Facebook post from last week.
+He also has some smart people working for him; look below at this Facebook post from last week.

 When you MUST get information to your attendees, only an idiot uses one form of communication.
 In this case, Team Margaritaville used Local Radio, Satellite Radio, Web…………and SOCIAL MEDIA (Twitter, Facebook).